stevenmichaelthomas/elsie/README.md

 Elsie
 ====

 Elsie is a Windows frontend to a lovely LCBO API (http://lcboapi.com/).
+A simple v1 release is slated for later this year.

 ## Setup ##